binawork/ktonadaje/README.md

 pip install -r requirements.txt
 ```
 #### Prepare local env with autoenv
-To set up the application with environment variables, we suggest to use autoenv.
-This program allows us to set commands that will run every time we `cd` into our directory.
-In order to use it, we will need to install it globally.
-First, exit out of your virtual environment in the terminal, install autoenv, then and add a _.env_ file:
+To set up the application with environment variables, we suggest to use
+`autoenv`.
+This program allows us to set commands that will run every time
+we `cd` into our directory.
+In order to use it, we will need to install it
+globally.
+First, exit out of your virtual environment in the terminal,
+install `autoenv`, and then add a **.env** file:
 ```bash
 deactivate
 pip install autoenv==1.0.0
 touch .env
 ```
-Next, in your .env file, add the following:
+Next, in your **.env** file, add the following:
-**`.env`**
 ```
 source env/bin/activate
 export APP_SETTINGS="config.DevelopmentConfig"
 export DATABASE_URL="postgresql:///ktonadaje_dev"
 ```
-Run the following to update then refresh your _.bashrc_:
+Run the following to update and then refresh your _.bashrc_:
 ```bash
 echo "source `which activate.sh`" >> ~/.bashrc
 source ~/.bashrc